samking/code-the-change-projects/README.md

 # Setup

+* Fork this repo.
+This will make pull requests and code review easier.
-* Clone this repo.
+* Clone the forked repo.
 You may want to rename the folder to ctc-projects for convenience.
 * Install Google Cloud SDK: https://developers.google.com/cloud/sdk/
 * Make sure that you add the path and completion modules to your shell's startup